On A Scale From 1 to 5: Quantifying Hallucination in Faithfulness Evaluation: Appendix: Additional Data and Results

 \subsection{Additional Analysis on Synthetic Data}

 Table \ref{tab:additional_intr_examples} demonstrates several tricky intrinsic examples in the synthetic dataset.
-Prior studies have shown that language models tend to struggle with following the instructions when negations present in prompts or generations \citep{truong2023language, varshney2024investigating}.
-While a large portion of negations similar to row 1 were scored correctly, we did see that GPT-4 consistently fail on cases like row 2.
-In this case, the gold summary was in fact extracted word by word from the source conversation: \textit{"If your original card charge is still processing, it will be dropped automatically."} The word "not" was obviously ignored every time when evaluating the intrinsic sentence against the source.
-Row 3 and 4 are good examples of near realistic synthetic data.
-Especially row 4 when the information is almost correct but not 100\% accurate.
+Previous studies have shown that language models tend to struggle to follow instructions when there are negations present in the prompts or generations \citep{truong2023language, varshney2024investigating}.
+Although a large portion of negations similar to row 1 were scored correctly, we did see that GPT-4 consistently fail on cases like row 2.
+In this case, the gold summary was, in fact, extracted word by word from the source conversation: \textit{"If your original card charge is still processing, it will be dropped automatically."} The word "not" was obviously ignored every time when evaluating the intrinsic sentence against the source.
+Rows 3 and 4 are good examples of near-realistic synthetic data.
+Especially in row 4 where the information is almost correct, but not 100\% accurate.

-Table \ref{tab:additional_extr_examples} showcases a few extrinsic hallucination examples generated by GPT-4o.
+Table \ref{tab:additional_extr_examples} presents a few examples of extrinsic hallucinations generated by GPT-4o.
 We found some of the synthetic sentences extremely humorous, especially when the knowledge is added in an analogy form which potentially triggers a punchline.
 While these might be too "easy" to capture when served as extrinsic hallucinations, we thought it is worth pointing out this discovery, as it may be useful to humor research with LLMs.